jmcvetta/tokenizerd/README.md

 # tokenizerd - A data tokenization server

-Tokenizerd presents REST and JSON over websocket APIs for tokenizing and detokenizing arbitrary strings.
+Tokenizerd presents REST and JSON-over-websocket APIs for tokenizing and detokenizing arbitrary strings.
 A token uniquely represents, but is not programmatically derived from, the original string.